Shirakumo/lichat-protocol/README.md

 - `:real-name` The user's real-life name.
 - `:status` May be `"away"`, or some arbitrary status description.

-The `user-info` update is changed to now hold an optional `shirakumo:keys` field that can either be `T` or a list of keys as symbols describing the info to fetch.
+The `user-info` update is changed to now hold an optional `shirakumo:info` field that is an association list.

-A new update called `set-user-info` is introduced it is a `text-update`.
+A new update called `set-user-info` is introduced.
+It is a `text-update`.
 It holds a `key` field that must be a symbol describing the info to set.

 A new error `no-such-user-info` is introduced.
 It is an `update-failure` and contains the additional field `key`, which must hold a symbol.